 BAU Scenario: As discussed in Section 3, this scenario draws from prevailing transport trends and minimal transport planning intervention.
 The city's growth patterns and urbanization (as directed in Udaipur's Master Plan 2031) lead to sprawl, trip lengths, and dependence on motorized transport.
-Several road widening and new road projects (4 projects of 60 m, eight projects of 36 m, and nine projects of 30 m roads) proposed in the Master Plan rupture through the city's densely built heritage, causing a significant trade-off with SDG11.
+Several road widening and new road projects (4 projects of 60 m, eight projects of 36 m, and nine projects of 30 m) proposed in the Master Plan rupture through the city's densely built heritage, causing a significant trade-off with SDG11.
 AT and PT users continue to face severe challenges, as neither the Master Plan nor any other city development document states AT or PT improvement as a priority.
-Further, 80 acres of green/public space is converted to land reserved for freight and parking.
+Further, 80 acres of green and public space are converted to land reserved for freight and parking.
 As a result, in comparison to 2016, mixed land use (vital for shorter trips) decreased to 16%, motorized mode share increased by 5%, household access to PT decreased by 9%, and PT mode share further dropped to 2% (refer to Table 1).
-Based on a comparison to 2016, emission levels increase by approximately 64% due to the city's high dependence on personal motorized vehicles and the chaotic transport landscape.
+Based on a comparison to 2016, emission levels increased by approximately 64% due to the city's high dependence on personal motorized vehicles and the chaotic transport landscape.
 As discussed in Sections 2 and 3, this scenario continues to cause trade-offs with most SDGs (refer to Table 1).

 Technology Scenario: This scenario is based on LCMP's low-carbon proposals.
-To mitigate the sprawling land use proposed in the Master Plan that increased the average trip length in the BAU scenario, this scenario includes land-use pattern proposals conducive for smaller trips and shorter travel distances.
-The scenario aims to reverse the travel demand in the BAU scenario by ensuring better connectivity to PT/ IPT and using serviced land efficiently to create a more compact urban form; the intensity of mixed land-use increases by 40%, resulting in increased intra-zonal trips; increasing PT and IPT coverage by 20% and 16% respectively, resulting in enhanced household access to PT and IPT by 23% (reaching 83%) (Refer to Table 1).
-This scenario also includes improvement in LoS of AT and PT, leading to increased perception of safety by ~75%.
+To mitigate the sprawling land use proposed in the Master Plan that increased the average trip length in the BAU scenario, this scenario includes land-use pattern proposals conducive to smaller trips and shorter travel distances.
+The scenario aims to reverse the travel demand in the BAU scenario by ensuring better connectivity to PT/ IPT and using serviced land efficiently to create a more compact urban form; the intensity of mixed land-use increases by 40%, resulting in increased intra-zonal trips; increasing PT and IPT coverage by 20% and 16%, respectively, resulting in enhanced household access to PT and IPT by 23% (reaching 83%) (refer to Table 1).
+This scenario also includes improvements in the LoS of AT and PT, leading to an increased perception of safety by ~75%.
 Even with the same trip rate as the BAU scenario, this scenario delivers a 48% decrease in VKT, owing to a massive reduction in personal vehicle mode share (34%) and wider adoption of EVs.
-The massive VKT and emission reduction, improved air quality and physical health, enable this scenario to generate ample synergies with SDG3 and 13.
-Considerable reductions in traffic congestion and improved LoS for AT deliver synergies with SDG8, especially for targets of a 'decent work environment' and worker productivity.
-Yet, low trip rates of vulnerable groups, translating to curtailed mobility and access to civic and economic opportunities, deliver mixed interactions with SDG1, 5, 11 (Refer to Table 1).
+The massive VKT and emission reduction, as well as improved air quality and physical health, enable this scenario to generate ample synergies with SDG8, especially for targets of a 'decent work environment' and worker productivity.
+Yet, low trip rates for vulnerable groups, translating to curtailed mobility and access to civic and economic opportunities, deliver mixed interactions with SDGs 1, 5, and 11 (refer to Table 1).